fustilio/wordnet-playground/packages/wn-ts-node/README.md

 # wn-ts-node

-Node.js implementation of the WordNet TypeScript ecosystem with SQLite integration and microkernel architecture.
+Node.js implementation of the WordNet TypeScript ecosystem with simplified APIs and auto-initialization.

 ## Features

-- **Microkernel Architecture** - Plugin-based design with relations, similarity, and translation plugins
+- **Simplified API** - One clear way to use the library with `createWordnet()`
+- **Auto-Initialization** - Works out of the box, no setup required
+- **Plugin System** - Optional plugins for advanced functionality
 - **Native SQLite** - High-performance database operations with native SQLite3
 - **Performance** - Optimized for server-side processing and large datasets
 - **Type Safety** - Full TypeScript support with comprehensive type definitions
 - **Cross-Lingual** - Multi-language support with ILI-based translation
-- **CLI Tools** - Built-in command-line interface for data management
-- **Data Export** - Export WordNet data in multiple formats (JSON, XML, CSV)
+- **Better Errors** - User-friendly error messages with solutions

 ## Installation